-- O.GLOBAL_ARRAYS_INTEG This objective is met by the JCVM information flow control policy (FDP_IFF.1/JCVM, FDP_IFC.1/JCVM), which prevents an application from keeping a pointer to the APDU buffer of the card or to the global byte array of the applet's install method.
+- O.GLOBAL_ARRAYS_INTEG This objective is met by the JCVM information flow control policy (FDP_IFF.1/JCVM, FDP_IFC.1/JCVM), which prevents an application from keeping a pointer to the APDU buffer of the card, to the global byte array of the applet's install method or to the global arrays created by the JCSystem.makeGlobalArray(...) method.
 Such a pointer could be used to access and modify it when the buffer is being used by another application. - O.NATIVE This security objective is covered by FDP_ACF.1/FIREWALL: the only means to execute native code is the invocation of a Java Card API method.
-This objective mainly relies on the environmental objective OE.APPLET, which uphold the assumption A.APPLET. - O.OPERATE The TOE is protected in various ways against applets' actions (FPT TDC.1), the FIREWALL access control policy FDP_ACC.2/FIREWALL and FDP_ACF.1/FIREWALL, and is able to detect and block various failures or security violations during usual working (FPT_FLS.1/ADEL, FPT_FLS.1, FPT_FLS.1/ODEL, FPT_FLS.1/Installer, FAU_ARP.1).
-Its security-critical parts and procedures are also protected: safe recovery from failure is (FPT RCV.3/Installer), applets' installation may be cleanly ensured aborted (FDP_ROL.1/FIREWALL), communication with external users and their internal subjects is well-controlled (FDP ITC.2/Installer, FIA ATD.1/AID, FIA USB.1/AID) to prevent alteration of TSF data (also protected by components of the FPT class).
+This objective mainly relies on the environmental objective OE.APPLET, which uphold the assumption A.APPLET. - O.OPERATE The TOE is protected in various ways against applets' actions (FPT_TDC.1), the FIREWALL access control policy FDP_ACC.2/FIREWALL and FDP_ACF.1/FIREWALL, and is able to detect and block various failures or security violations during usual working (FPT_FLS.1/ADEL, FPT_FLS.1, FPT_FLS.1/ODEL, FPT_FLS.1/Installer, FAU_ARP.1).
+Its security-critical parts and procedures are also protected: safe recovery from failure is ensured (FPT_RCV.3/Installer), applets' installation may be cleanly aborted (FDP_ROL.1/FIREWALL), communication with external users and their internal subjects is well-controlled (FDP_ITC.2/Installer, FIA_ATD.1/AID, FIA_USB.1/AID) to prevent alteration of TSF data (also protected by components of the FPT class).

 Almost every objective and/or functional requirement indirectly contributes to this one too.
 Application note: Startup of the TOE (TSF-testing) can be covered by FPT_TST.1.
-This SFR component is not mandatory in [JCRE22], but appears in most of security requirements documents for masked applications.
+This SFR component is not mandatory in [JCRE3], but appears in most of security requirements documents for masked applications.
 Testing could also occur randomly.
 Self-tests may become mandatory in order to comply with FIPS certification [FIPS 140-2].

-- O.REALLOCATION This security objective is satisfied by the following SFRs: FDP_RIP.1/APDU, FDP_RIP.1/bArray, FDP_RIP.1/ABORT, FDP_RIP.1/KEYS, FDP_RIP.1/TRANSIENT, FDP_RIP.1/ODEL, FDP_RIP.1/OBJECTS, FDP_RIP.1/ADEL, which imposes that the contents of the re-allocated block shall always be cleared before delivering the block. - O.RESOURCES The TSFs detects stack/memory overflows during execution of applications (FAU_ARP.1, FPT_FLS.1/ADEL, FPT_FLS.1, FPT_FLS.1/ODEL, FPT_FLS.1/Installer).
+- O.REALLOCATION This security objective is satisfied by the following SFRs: FDP_RIP.1/APDU, FDP_RIP.1/GlobalArray, FDP_RIP.1/bArray, FDP_RIP.1/ABORT, FDP_RIP.1/KEYS, FDP_RIP.1/TRANSIENT, FDP_RIP.1/ODEL, FDP_RIP.1/OBJECTS, FDP_RIP.1/ADEL, which imposes that the contents of the re-allocated block shall always be cleared before delivering the block. - O.RESOURCES The SFRs detects stack/memory overflows during execution of applications (FAU_ARP.1, FPT_FLS.1/ADEL, FPT_FLS.1, FPT_FLS.1/ODEL, FPT_FLS.1/Installer).
 Failed installations are not to create memory leaks (FDP_ROL.1/FIREWALL, FPT_RCV.3/Installer) as well.
-Memory management is controlled by the TSF (FMT_MTD.1/JCRE, FMT_MTD.3/JCRE, FMT_SMR.1/Installer, FMT_SMR.1, FMT_SMF.1 FMT_SMR.1/ADEL, FMT_SMF.1/ADEL, FMT_SMF.1/CM and FMT_SMR.1/CM).
+Memory management is controlled by the SFRs (FMT_MTD.1/JCRE, FMT_MTD.3/JCRE, FMT_SMR.1/Installer, FMT_SMR.1, FMT_SMF.1 FMT_SMR.1/ADEL, FMT SMF.1/ADEL, FMT SMF.1/CM and FMT SMR.1/CM).

-Additionally, if the TOE provides JCRMI functionality, memory management is controlled by the TSF FMT_SMR.1/JCRMI, and FMT_SMF.1/JCRMI.
+Additionally, if the TOE provides JCRMI functionality, memory management is controlled by the SFRs FMT_SMR.1/JCRMI, and FMT_SMF.1/JCRMI.

-7.3.1.1.3 SERVICES
+7.4.1.1.3 SERVICES